alexD1990/Classification/README.md

 - 👋 Hi, I’m @alexD1990
-- 👀 I’m interested in data analytics, data science and AI/ML.
+- 👀 I’m interested in analytics, web development and AI/ML.
 - 🌱 I’m currently learning data analytics
 - 💞️ I’m looking to collaborate on projects when i gain more experience